Flag of Nova Scotia: Symbolism

+The Flag of Scotland (top) and the Royal Arms of Scotland (bottom) inspired Nova Scotia's flag design.

 The colours and symbols of the flag carry cultural, political, and regional meanings.
 According to historians Ian McKay and Robin Bates, the Cross of Saint Andrew alludes to divine providence and its part in enabling Scottish immigrants to be "the first among the Nova Scotians".
 The royal arms epitomize feudal times in Scotland and how this sowed the seeds of the province's constancy as a society.
 Taken altogether, the saltire and the royal arms signify how Nova Scotia was formerly a colony of the Kingdom of Scotland with the backing of its royal family (the House of Stuart).

 Similarities

 The Nova Scotian flag has a conspicuous resemblance to both the national flag and the Royal Banner of Scotland.
 The shield is also identical to the royal arms of Scotland.
 This is due to Nova Scotia's aforementioned historical connections to the country.
 The colours of Saint Andrew's Cross were reversed on the province's flag in order to bring about a more distinct contrast with the royal arms, as stated by Whitney Smith.
+(The Pantone 293 shade of the blue saltire is a darker blue than the recommended Pantone 300 shade of the Flag of Scotland).

 Protocol

-The Nova Scotian flag flying in Amherst, Nova Scotia.
+The Flag of Nova Scotia, Flag of Canada and Nova Scotia Gaelic flag.

 Advice regarding flag etiquette is the responsibility of the province's Protocol Office.
 When flown together with the flag of Canada and the other provincial and territorial flags, the flag of Nova Scotia is fourth in the order of precedence (after the national flag and, in descending order of precedence, the flags of Ontario and Quebec, and ahead of New Brunswick).
 Even though Nova Scotia entered into Confederation on the same date as those three provinces (July 1, 1867), it is placed third among the group since its size of population at the time was the third-largest.